 And this is exactly, line by line, what goes into a static promo file.

-Links in a static promo can be local, so if you're promoting 'http://www.antsmith.net/poetry' in the www.antsmith.net website you only need write 'poetry'.
+Links in a static promo can be local, so if you're promoting 'http://www.antsmith.net/words' in the www.antsmith.net website you only need write 'words'.

 If you use local links, then when you click them the target page will open in the same browser tab.